The girls looked bored.

 It was these things, the ones just beneath the surface, that were harder to get used to.

 A languid breeze dragged itself across the terrace.
-The can of soda water sweated on the table in front of me; my ankles burned with mosquito bites.
+The can of soda water sweated on the table in front of me.
+My ankles burned with mosquito bites.

 I watched a group of guys walk in — English, mid-30s, relaxed clothing and easy expressions.
 They strolled past the line of girls without so much as a glance and sat down at the table beside Neil and me.
 They ordered beers and lit cigarettes; one of them had a wedding ring on.

 Eventually one of the girls got up and walked over.
 I watched as she moved awkwardly in her three-inch heels, lurching a little like a teenager at prom.
 She wore a miniskirt and a lacy skin-tight top.
-She had a frilly pink bow in her hair, attached to a polka-dotted headband; it reminded me of something my seven-year-old niece would wear.
+She had a frilly pink bow in her hair, attached to a polka-dotted headband.
+It reminded me of something my seven-year-old niece would wear.

 As she came closer though, I saw her face.
-She wasn’t a girl at all – her skin was pocked, had the dull discoloration of a lifetime of malnutrition.
+She wasn’t a girl at all – her skin was pocked, had the dull discoloration of a lifetime of poor diet.
 It was a jarring contradiction, the pink bow and the battered skin existing on the same person, unworldly and weathered in the same breath.
 I looked away.

 “Hello, how you?”
 I heard her ask the English men.